google/copybara/README.md

       * `git clone https://github.com/google/copybara.git`
   * Build:
       * `bazel build //java/com/google/copybara`.
-	  * `bazel build //java/com/google/copybara:copybara_deploy.jar` to create a executable uberjar.
+	  * `bazel build //java/com/google/copybara:copybara_deploy.jar` to create an executable uberjar.
   * Tests: `bazel test //...` if you want to ensure you are not using a broken version.

 ### System packages